 To do that, simply upload your file on one of these platforms.
 And click send.
 Your recipient will receive a link.
 All they need to do is to click on that link.
 And they can then download and retrieve your file.
 Easy, right?

 But this solution is not perfect.
 Some of these tools have size limits of their own.
 For example, WeTransfer comes with a 2 GB size limitation.
-Which might still not be enough if you want to send multiple large files.
+Which may still not be enough if you want to send multiple large files.

 Additionally, some of these platforms are less secure than others.
 This might be a problem.
 Especially if you’re sending sensitive information.
 To protect your data, you may want to encrypt your files.